KevinTopollaj/UIKit-Projects/01-Event_Countdown/README.md

 * [Contact](#contact)

 ## Description
-Event Countdown is a mobile application where you can store events and each event has a title, a specific date that it is planed to happen, the year, month and day remaining until that date and a background image.
+Event Countdown is a sophisticated mobile application designed to facilitate effortless event tracking.
+With Event Countdown, users can easily store and manage multiple events, each of which is assigned a unique title and a specific date of occurrence.
+The application further enhances the user experience by presenting the remaining number of years, months, and days until each event.

-The user is able to add events, see the event detail and edit a specific event, and all this data are added, updated and displayed from CoreData.
+Notably, Event Countdown's intuitive interface allows users to seamlessly add new events, view event details, and edit existing events, all of which are efficiently managed through CoreData.
+Additionally, the application supports customization by enabling users to personalize each event with a unique background image.

+Overall, Event Countdown is a powerful mobile application that provides a streamlined and professional approach to event management.

 ## General info